About Gene Fry

 In 2019, he bought 2 tons of CO2 removal per year, to be stored in agricultural soils, from Indigo Ag.
 He also bought 600 kg of CO2 removal per year from Climeworks, for $55 per month, to be stored in Iceland basalt.
 These cut our carbon footprint further, leaving 20% of the original carbon footprint, mostly what’s embodied in stuff and services we buy, but also powering our gasoline 2nd car (266K miles, 3-6K miles/year, 37 mpg), air travel, and heating our water.

 Our daughter graduated in 2013 from the U of Massachusetts, summa cum laude in Geosciences.
 She took climate change courses along the way and began reading climate records in Texas caves and Alaska glaciers.
 After her 1st stint in environmental consulting, she finished her Master’s degree in geology at the U of Washington in March 2018, followed in April by 2 treks in the Himalayas with Gene.
 She has resumed geological consulting.
+Our son helps with this webste.
 Gene’s wife organized a climate change short course for teachers in 2020, co-taught one in 2019 with Gene for seniors, and taught a larger one for teachers in early 2020.
 Gene’s brother has taught graduate climate change courses; his research finds effects of heating and acidification on marine life.

 Gene and his wife enjoy contra dancing with friends, walks and hikes, playing bridge, traveling using airbnb, and visits with their 2 children.